Stock Markets Mostly Rise Before US Data - UrduPoint

 Stock Markets Mostly Rise Before US Data

-European and Asian stock markets mostly rose and the dollar fell Tuesday ahead of US consumer data that could make clearer the outlook for interest rates in the world's top economy
+Global stock markets mostly rose Tuesday ahead of US consumer data that could make clearer the outlook for interest rates in the world's top economy

 Investors are also gearing up for the first-quarter earnings season, with some observers warning that profit expectations, which have helped push several markets to record highs, may have gone too far and disappointing reports could spark a pullback in equities.